varenyamsingh/sample/README.md

 # sample
 This is just a sample repository.
 <br>
-This is my fist repository
+This is my fist repo...